Overview

 write and final commit/undo

-- DMS and IPF are recognized by the player for Open,
+- DMS, SCP and IPF are recognized by the player for Open,

 drag-and-drop and autoconfiguration purposes, but all read/write